Mary E. Bouligny: Congressional act for relief

-In 1867, as part of settling a long-standing property dispute, the 39th Congress passed an act, awarding one-sixth of the land granted to Jean Antoine Bernard d'Autrive in 1765 to the heirs of John Edward Bouligny — his widow Mary Elizabeth and their two daughters — in recognition of his loyalty to the Union.
+In 1867, as part of settling a long-standing property dispute, the 39th Congress passed an act awarding one-sixth of the land granted to Jean Antoine Bernard d'Autrive in 1765 to the heirs of John Edward Bouligny — his widow Mary Elizabeth, and their two daughters — in recognition of his loyalty to the Union.
 Similar measures had passed one house of Congress previously, but this was the first time both houses approved it.
 As the land was already deeded to others, the Bouligny heirs were entitled to claim 75,840 acres of public lands elsewhere in the country at a price of $1.25 per acre.
 The following year, the 40th Congress passed a joint resolution suspending the act.
 In 1888, the remarried Mary Elizabeth sought to claim the promised land, but her petition was rejected by the Department of the Interior, a decision affirmed a year later by the Supreme Court.

 During the 1876 presidential election, the Democratic Party noted that Republican candidate Rutherford B. Hayes's only speech before the House as a member of Congress was in support of revoking the act.

 Family

-Mary Elizabeth and John Edward Bouligny had two daughters, Corrine and Felicie.
-Felicie's daughter, Odette Le Fontenay, was an opera singer in the 20th century.
+Mary Elizabeth and John Edward Bouligny had two daughters: Corrine and Felicie.
+Felicie's daughter, Odette Le Fontenay, was a French opera singer in the 20th century.